bruce-hill/tomo/docs/nums.md

 NaN for some inputs.

-Unfortunately, one of the big downsides of optional types is that explicit `NONE` handling can be very verbose.
-To make Nums actually usable, Tomo applies very liberal use of type coercion and implicit `NONE` checks when values are required to be non-NONE.
+Unfortunately, one of the big downsides of optional types is that explicit `none` handling can be very verbose.
+To make Nums actually usable, Tomo applies very liberal use of type coercion and implicit `none` checks when values are required to be non-none.
 Here are a few examples:

 ```tomo
 >> x := 0.0